hanshindata/ip-killswitch/README.md

 ## 🚀 Installation

-### From Chrome Web Store
+### From Chrome Web Store (Coming Soon)
-1. Visit the [IP KillSwitch page](https://chrome.google.com/webstore/detail/ip-killswitch/your-extension-id) on Chrome Web Store
+1. Visit the IP KillSwitch page on Chrome Web Store
 2. Click "Add to Chrome" to install the extension
 3. The IP KillSwitch icon will appear in your Chrome toolbar